codership/documentation/galeracluster/source/mysqlwsrepoptions.rst

 - ``gcache.size``, that is, the size of the GCache ring buffer, which is used for Incremental State Transfer, among other things.
 See chapter :ref:`Galera Parameters <Galera Parameters>`.

 - Group communication timeouts.
-See chapter :ref:`WAN Replication <WAN Replication>`.
+See chapter :ref:`WAN Replication <wan-replication>`.

   See also a list of all Galera Cluster parameters in chapter :ref:`Galera Parameters <Galera Parameters>`.